Chameleon-Vision/chameleon-docs/docs/source/advanced/solvePNP.rst

    - .. image:: /images/solvepnp/camera_matrix.PNG
    - **fx** and **fy** : These are the focal lengths of the camera expressed in pixels
    - **cx** and **cy** : These are the principal points and refer to the image center
-   - The camera matrix will be affected by any change and resolution and hence, you will need to recalibrate.
+   - The camera matrix will be affected by any change in resolution and hence, you will need to recalibrate.

 - Distortion Coefficents